13-CF/afetch/README.md

 *  Alpine
 *  FreeBSD
 *  OpenBSD
+*  NetBSD
+*  DragonflyBSD
 *  Slackware
 *  Pop!_OS

-It can also be build on a variety of other POSIX complient operating systems that have the necessary header files.
-It's been tested on MINIX and NetBSD (which may be supported soon)
+If your OS isn't in the list above, you'll still be able to build the program as long as you're either using Linux, or a POSIX compliant operating system.

 **Please request your distro if you want it added**

 If on Linux, please show me the contents of the `/etc/os-release` file.